Posts filed under ‘Exchange Traded Funds (ETFs)’

 Plan.
 Invest.
 Prosper.

-DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients own certain exchange traded funds, but at the time of publishing SCM had no direct position in VITSX, PTTAX, BAC, FCNTX, FMAGX, or any other security referenced in this article.
+DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients hold positions in certain exchange traded funds (ETFs), but at the time of publishing had no direct position in HAL or any security referenced in this article.
 No information accessed through the Investing Caffeine (IC) website constitutes investment, financial, legal, tax or other advice nor is to be relied on in making an investment or other decision.
-Please read disclosure language on IC “Contact” page.
+Please read disclosure language on IC Contact page.

 Wade W. Slome, CFA, CFP®